BounceCheckBounceCheck

 More than one follow-up reads as harassment.
 After the second silence, cut your losses and move on.
 You can return six months later with a different topic, but daily pings only train the blogger to mute the domain.

 A template that should pull a 19 percent reply rate can drop to 2 percent overnight if your sending domain looks suspicious to inbox providers.
-Three checks matter most before you start a campaign.
+Three quick checks specific to blogger outreach:

-First, run the recipient list through a verifier.
-A 12 to 15 percent hard bounce rate on the first send is enough to flag your domain as a spam source, and that flag stays for weeks.
-Cleaning a list with a bulk email verifier before the first batch goes out is non-negotiable.
+• Verify before the first batch.
+A 12 to 15 percent hard bounce rate on the first send is enough to flag your domain.
+Run the recipient list through a bulk email verifier before pressing send.

 Before you hit send: a pre-flight checklist

-A two-minute pass before each campaign catches the obvious mistakes:
+A two-minute pass before each campaign catches the obvious blogger-specific mistakes:

 • Is the first name correct, and spelled the way the blogger spells it?